reactables/reactables/docs/src/content/guides/examples/communication/communication.md

 ## Communication between Reactables

-We have seen in the [reactable composition example](#reactable-composition) above one reactable can react to the state changes of another.
+The [reactable composition example](#reactable-composition) above is a case where one reactable reacts to the state changes of another.

-Reactables can also expose their actions for other reactables to receive.
+Reactables can also emit their actions for other reactables to receive.
 The [reactable interface](/reactables/references/core-api/#reactable) has a third optional item which is an observable emitting the reactable's actions.

 All reactable primitives created with [RxBuilder](/reactables/references/core-api/#rx-builder) provides the actions observable.

 When composing reactables the developer can decide what actions to expose (if any) by merging any number of action observables together with [RxJS](https://rxjs.dev/).

+Below is an example where a counter reactable, `RxCounter`, is extended to react to `toggle` actions emitted by `RxToggle`.

 <a class="mb-3 d-block" href="https://github.com/reactables/reactables/edit/main/docs/src/content/guides/examples/communication/communication.md" target="_blank" rel="noreferrer">
   Edit this snippet <i class="fa fa-edit"></i>